 Known as the largest port city in Taiwan, Kaohsiung (高雄) has transformed from a primarily industrial city into a modern metropolis.
-And as the third-largest city in Taiwan, Kaohsiung has a lot of cultural influences injected into the city.
-Moreover, the city has one of the coolest metro stations, numerous large outdoor art installations and many vibrant night markets scattered around Kaohsiung.
+And as the third-largest city in Taiwan, there are many places to visit including the coolest metro stations, large outdoor art installations, and many vibrant night markets scattered around the city.

 Want to read this later?
 Pin it on your Pinterest board!

-Before you visit Kaohsiung, take a look at my post on all the best tips for travelling to Taiwan.
+Before visiting Kaohsiung, take a look at my post on all the best tips for travelling to Taiwan.
 I included a lot of information, including getting a Taiwan prepaid SIM card, transportation around the country and much more.

 Here are a few quick tips for travelling to Kaohsiung: